denten-books/plain-text/1-metaphor.md

 > structure is that of a micromolecular code of command and control
 > [@baudrillard_selected_1988, 139-140].

+My concern here is with the structure of the programmatic sign, which splits its energies between the screen and hard drive.
+On the screen, at the site of projection, the programmatic sign simulates familiar materialities: buttons, wood grain, paper, s

+command and control without the appearance of governance.

+The programmatic
-Somewhere between the sites of storage (what is) and projection (what appears to be), the computed sign undergoes a series of structural transformations.
+sign splits between the sites of the sites of storage (what is) and projection (what appears to be), the programmatic sign undergoes a series of structural transformations.
 What starts out as a thought becomes a letter, a signal, a magnetic mark, a phase of the liquid crystal, and finally a ray of light.
 Programming languages guide thought through a series of transformations in the passage between bodies, screens, and archives.
 Languages, natural and artificial, break thought up into differentiated units.
 Simulation arises in the reassembly of such units back into a continuous integrated whole.
 Texts made of discrete pixels congeal into holistic literary works.

 Roman Jakobson called such construction and deconstruction of meaning the "profuse exchange of ritualized formulas" or the phatic function of language